(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

-Distemper in dogs is a common and highly contagious disease caused by a virus that affects and causes serious damage to dogs' and puppies' respiratory, gastrointestinal, and nervous systems.
-It is said to be the "greatest single disease threat" to the dog population.
+Distemper is said to be the "greatest single disease threat" to the dog population.
 If contracted, over half of the adult dogs and as many as 80 percent of puppies die from it.
 Yes - you read that right - only 20% of puppies can survive distemper!

-Although any dogs can contract canine distemper, those who are most at risk are young puppies (under four months of age) and dogs that have not been vaccinated against the virus.
+Although any puppies or dogs can contract canine distemper, those who are most at risk are young puppies (under four months of age) and dogs that have not been vaccinated against the virus.

-If your dog has developed a fever as a result of distemper, it is important to withhold solid food to avoid development of complications such as encephalitis.
-Fast your dog on vegetable broth and water until a day after the body temperature has returned to normal.
+If your puppy has developed a fever as a result of distemper, it is important to withhold solid food to avoid development of complications such as encephalitis.
+Fast your puppy on vegetable broth and water until a day after the body temperature has returned to normal.

 In the meantime, give vitamin C to your dog to fight infection.
 For puppies and small dogs, give 250 mg every 2 hours; for medium dogs, 500 mg every 2 hours; and for large dogs, 1000 mg every 3 hours.

-It takes about a week for a puppy to recover from a not-so-severe case of distemper.
-The severity of course is dependent on the immunity of the puppy and the amount of treatment received.
+It takes about a week for a puppy to recover from a case of not-so-severe distemper.
+The severity of course is dependent on how strong the puppy's immune system is, and the amount of treatment received.

-While on the road to recovery, natural herbs can be used to help the puppy get well faster and to boost her weakened immunity.
+While on the road to recovery, natural herbs and supplements can be used to help the puppy get well faster and to boost her weakened body systems.

-Since distemper can also affect the nervous system, the herb oat can be given to the dog to strengthen and provide overall support for the system.
+Since distemper can also affect the nervous system, give the herb oat to your puppy to strengthen and provide overall support for the system.
 A tincture of oat can be used.
 Cooked oatmeal can also be added to the dog's food to help the nerves.

 Finally, to strengthen the immune system, herbs such as echinacea, Siberian ginseng, Ashwagandha, and Oregon grape are beneficial.